Lifestyle Changes to Manage Metabolic Syndrome

-Pescatello LS, Blanchard BE, Van Heest JL, et al. The metabolic syndrome and the immediate antihypertensive effects of aerobic exercise: a randomized control design.
+Pescatello LS, Blanchard BE, Van Heest JL, Maresh CM, Gordish-Dressman H, Thompson PD.
+The metabolic syndrome and the immediate antihypertensive effects of aerobic exercise: a randomized control design.

 Rosenzweig JL, Ferrannini E, Grundy SM, et al. Primary prevention of cardiovascular disease and type 2 diabetes in patients at metabolic risk: an endocrine society clinical practice guideline.

-Steinberger J, Daniels SR, Eckel RH, et al. AHA Scientifc Statement: Progress and Challenges in Metabolic Syndrome in Children and Adolescents.
+Steinberger J, Daniels SR, Eckel RH, et al. AHA scientific statement: progress and challenges in metabolic syndrome in children and adolescents.

 Third Report of the National Cholesterol Education Program (NCEP) Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel III): Executive Summary.
 National Heart, Lung & Blood Institute, National Institutes of Health website.
 Available at:

-Tjonna Ae, Lee SJ, Rognmo O, et al. Aerobic interval training versus continuous moderate exercise as a treatment for the metabolic syndrome: a pilot study.
+Tjønna AE, Lee SJ, Rognmo Ø, Stølen TO, et al. Aerobic interval training versus continuous moderate exercise as a treatment for the metabolic syndrome: a pilot study.

 1/13/2009 DynaMed's Systematic Literature Surveillance